Garlic Shrimp Pasta in One Pan

 fat

 Pat chicken thighs completely dry with paper towels.
-Season both sides generously with sea salt, black pepper, smoked paprika, onion powder, and thyme.
+Season both sides with sea salt, black pepper, garlic powder, smoked paprika, and onion powder.

 Heat olive oil in a large stainless steel or cast iron skillet over medium-high heat until shimmering.

 Place chicken thighs skin-side down in the pan.
-Cook undisturbed for 6-7 minutes until the skin is golden brown and crispy.
+Cook undisturbed for 7-8 minutes until the skin is deeply golden brown and crispy.
 Don't move or press the chicken.

 Flip the chicken and cook another 5 minutes until the other side is browned.
 Transfer chicken to a plate and set aside.